-STUDENT HANDBOOK
+4.42-STUDENT HANDBOOK

-It shall be the policy of the Calico Rock Public School District that the most recently adopted version of the Student Handbook be incorporated by reference into the policies of this district.
-In the event that there is a conflict between the student handbook and a general board policy or policies, and the student handbook is more recently adopted than the general board policy, the student handbook will be considered binding and controlling on the matter.
+It shall be the policy of the Calico Rock School District that the most recently adopted version of the Student Handbook be incorporated by reference into the policies of this district.
+In the event that there is a conflict between the student handbook and a general board policy or policies, the more recently adopted language will be considered binding and controlling on the matter provided the parent(s) of the student, or the student if 18 years of age or older have acknowledged receipt of the controlling language.